asyarb/rs_imgix/README.md

 # rs-imgix

 `rs-imgix` is a small crate for constructing valid Imgix URL `String`s.
-It utilizes the common Rust builder pattern to dynamically assign parameters that are added to the URL.
+It utilizes the builder pattern to dynamically assign parameters that are added to the URL.

 ## Installation